xloem/httpfs_lm/README.md

 Load Git-LFS files without using disk space.

-This quick batch script clones Git-LFS repositories from https://huggingface.co and uses https://github.com/excitoon/httpfs to mount the Git-LFS files via the network with FUSE, without ever writing them to disk.
+This quick bash script clones Git-LFS repositories from https://huggingface.co and uses https://github.com/excitoon/httpfs to mount the Git-LFS files via the network with FUSE, without ever writing them to disk.